jrie/textcompanion/README.md

 * search at Geizhals.eu price comparison
 * Google the selection

-This overlay menu can be configured, and the options enabled/disabled and also ordered.
+This overlay menu can be configured, and the options enabled/disabled and also ordered from the extension settings.
 Also it is possible to use the "ctrl" (Control/Strg) key to show the overlay menu on demand to avoid appereance during other work.

 Context menu